joshuaejs/arista_eos_audit/README.md

 - json_cmds: list EOS commands to collect in JSON format
 - text_and_json_cmds: list EOS commands to collect in text and JSON format
 - output_directory: directory to save the show commands collected and the reports generated
-- custom_show_tech_support: list of files (show commands) to include in a custom show tech-support file.
+- custom_show_tech_support: list of files (show commands) to include in a custom show tech-support text file.
 - audit: list of topics to audit and to include in the report.

 ### [collect_eos_commands.py](collect_eos_commands.py) file